Ultimate Guide for Families Visiting the Polynesian Cultural Center

 Polynesian Villages + Activities

-The Polynesian Cultural Center focuses on 6 main Polynesian cultures: Hawaiian, Tahitian, Samoan, Tongan, Fijian, and Maori (New Zealand.)
+The Polynesian Cultural Center focuses on six main Polynesian cultures in the Pacific Islands: Hawaiian, Tahitian, Samoan, Tongan, Fijian, and Maori (New Zealand.)

-Each of these cultures is featured in an Island Village with hands-on activities for kids and cultural demonstrations.
-These activities run from Noon-6 pm every day.
+Each culture is featured in an Island Village with traditional hands-on activities for kids and cultural demonstrations.
+These activities run from noon to 6 p.m. every day.

 DAILY SCHEDULE OF EVENTS

-When you arrive at the Polynesian Cultural Center, be sure to grab a little pocket program.
+When you arrive at the Polynesian Cultural Center, grab a little pocket program.
 This includes the daily schedule of events, presentation times, and optional activities.

 Image of a kid holding up a program with Tahitian pictures on it at the Polynesian Cultural Center in Oahu.